 Michelle: So, I think there’s a nice balance here where an employer should have a process.
 They should have a drug policy or drug-free workplace policy.

 Paul: Compliant.
-It varies a little bit in a lot of states.
+It varies a little bit in different states.

 Michelle: You are exactly right.
 You hit the nail on the head there, Paul.
-So, have a policy, right.
+So, have a policy, right?
 And have a compliant policy.
-So, that’s the main takeaway for your first step.
-Make sure you have a process here, but then, let’s kind of go back to the question, right.
-So, I gave you a scenario.
-Let me give you a different one.
+That’s the main takeaway for your first step.
+Make sure you have a process here.

 Paul: Yeah.